 How long will it take me to graduate?

 Time to degree will vary based on your particular circumstances and academic history.
-Since you have already completed an Associate’s Degree, you have experience with college-level work.
-Students completing the program must complete a minimum of 60 credits hours that could take up to four years or longer depending on the number of credits taken each semester.
+Since you have already completed an Associate’s Degree, you have experience with college-level coursework.
+You must complete a minimum of 60 credits hours and that could take up to four years or longer depending on the number of credits you take each semester.

 Am I eligible for Financial Aid?

 To receive federal, state, or institutional funds administered by the UWM Office of Financial Aid, you must meet certain criteria.
-Please refer to the UWM Financial Aid website.
+Please refer to the UWM Enrollment & Financial Services website .